Kim Peek: Early life, family and education

-Peek did not walk until he was four years old, and even then in a sidelong manner.
-He could not button up his shirt and had difficulty with other ordinary motor skills, presumably due to his damaged cerebellum, which normally coordinates motor activities.
-In psychological testing, Peek yielded superior ability in the performance sub-tests and limited ability in the verbal sub-tests, leading his overall IQ of 87 not to be considered a valid measure of his cognitive ability.
+Although displaying significant mental abilities and deficits, Peek did not walk until he was four years old, and even then in a sidelong manner; he could not button up a shirt, and had difficulty with other ordinary motor skills (presumably due to his damaged cerebellum, which normally coordinates motor activities).
+During psychological evaluations, Peek yielded superior ability in the performance sub-tests and limited ability in the verbal sub-tests, leading his overall IQ of 87 not to be considered a valid measure of his cognitive ability.
+At age 7, Kim attended school, but he was subsequently tutored privately; by age 14 he had completed a high school curriculum, but the local school system would not recognize his achievement.
+Fran Peek did not fully appreciate his son's talents until 1979, when Peek accurately predicted that the plummeting Skylab space station would land near Perth, Western Australia.

-Rain Man
+Activity before and after Rain Man

-In 1984, screenwriter Barry Morrow met Peek in Arlington, Texas; the result of the meeting was the 1988 Academy Award-winning film Rain Man.
+During his adult life, Peek attended the Columbus Center, earning $40 a week completing payrolls for 86 employees of the Salt Lake City School District.
+In 1984, screenwriter Barry Morrow met Peek in Arlington, Texas.
+Morrow was so impressed by Peek and his abilities that Morrow determined to write a feature film centered on a character like Kim.
+The result was the 1988 Academy Award-winning feature film Rain Man.
 The character of Raymond Babbitt, although inspired by Peek, was depicted as being an individual with autism.
 Dustin Hoffman, who portrayed Babbitt in the film, met Peek and other individuals that displayed savant mannerisms, studying their characteristics and nature in order to play the role as accurately as possible.

-The movie led to a number of requests for appearances, which increased Peek's self-confidence.
+The movie led to many requests for appearances, both in-person and on television, which increased Peek's self-confidence.
 Barry Morrow gave Peek his Oscar statuette to carry with him and show at these appearances; it has since been referred to as the "Most Loved Oscar Statue" because it has been held by more people than any other.
 Peek also enjoyed approaching strangers and showing them his talent for calendar calculations by telling them on which day of the week they were born and what news items were on the front page of major newspapers that day.
-Peek also appeared on television.
-He traveled with his father, who took care of him and performed many motor tasks that Peek found difficult.
+After gaining fame as a savant, Peek toured and demonstrated his abilities, often visiting schools, traveling with and assisted by his father who cared for and managed him, performing many motor tasks that Kim found difficult.